-Arguably, an even bigger concern is that the only reason you’re making the transaction on Black Friday is because you’re discounting…more often than not the consumer may well have paid full price (and with a full-fat margin) a few weeks later.
+Arguably, an even bigger concern is that the only reason you’re making the transaction on Black Friday is that you’re discounting…more often than not the consumer may well have paid full price (and with a full-fat margin) a few weeks later.

 Does it make your customer happy?

-Of course it does in the short-term; it gives them a bargain they did not expect.
+Of course, it does in the short term; it gives them a bargain they did not expect.
 But frenzied price changes can condition customers to think the ticket price is not real and in the long-term retailers will risk damaging customers’ relationships with their brand.
 Plus in the States it’s led to cases of what can only be described as ugly human behaviour, as shoppers literally climb over each other for a bargain.
 It’s also leading to people being encouraged to shop and to work on Thanksgiving evening, when, one might argue, they could be with their families being thankful.
 All of this for the sole purpose of safeguarding a (lower margin) transaction earlier in the year!